verilog-to-routing/vtr-verilog-to-routing/doc/src/vpr/sdc_commands.rst

 set_clock_groups
 ----------------
-Specifies the relation ship between groups of clocks.
+Specifies the relationship between groups of clocks.
 May be used with netlist or virtual clocks in any combination.